ZC">

 Vibe coding is what most people do with AI: open a chat window, describe what you want, accept what comes out, iterate until it looks right.
 The human follows the AI's lead.
 The output is the specification.
 Architecture emerges — or doesn't.
 When it breaks, nobody knows exactly why.

-ZipCoding is the opposite.
+AI is a bad architect but a world-class builder.
+ZipCoding is built on that truth.
 The human arrives with the specification already complete.
 The AI executes against a precise target.
 The human verifies every output, catches every mistake, forces every alignment, and holds the vision against every technical decision.
 The AI cannot override the spec.
 The spec is the law.

 This is not a subtle distinction.
 It is the entire methodology.
 You are not asking the AI what to build.
 You are telling it precisely what to build, verifying that it did, and correcting it when it didn't.